basho/jam/README.md

 ### Expansion

-ISO 8601 allows for incomplete date/time strings, and while we'll need a complete date/time for most conversions, in some cases we need to know that the incoming string was incomplete, so expansion of an incomplete date/time record is a distinct step in the processing timeline.
+ISO 8601 allows for incomplete date/time strings.

+We want a complete date/time for some conversions, so expansion of an incomplete date/time record via `jam:expand/2` is an optional step in the processing timeline.

 The values added to expand an incomplete record are the lower bounds for the appropriate fields, so 1 for month or day, 0 for any time field.

+`jam:is_complete/1` can be used to test a date, time, or datetime structure for completeness.

+It may be useful to adjust an incomplete date/time via `jam:increment/2`.
+This identifies the least significant populated value and adds an integer value.
+One example is strictly greater-than comparisons in Riak's timeseries support.

 ### Translation

-Dates and times can be converted to alternative time zones, to ISO 8601 (and, in the future, other formats), to Erlang's date/time tuples, or to integers (UNIX epoch with support for sub-second values).
+Dates and times can be converted to alternative time zones (`jam:convert_tz/2`), to ISO 8601 (and, in the future, other formats) (`jam_iso8601:to_string/{1,2}`), to Erlang's date/time tuples (see `jam_erlang`), or to integers (UNIX epoch with support for sub-second values via `jam:to_epoch/{1,2}`).

+`jam:round_fractional_seconds/1` is recommended before converting to Erlang tuples.

+Jam's internal records are not intended to be manipulated or examined by code outside the library, thus doing so places your code at risk of breaking with future releases.

+UTC epoch integers can also be used to create jam datetime records: see `jam:from_epoch/{1,2}`.

 ## Illustrated usage